Iren137/rsschool-cv/cv.md

 ---

-Skilled C++ Developer with expertise in delivering large-scale projects.
-Always focused on goals and delivering success to rapidly evolving and dynamic environments.
+Skilled C++ Developer with experience in development large-scale projects.
+Always focused on goals and achieving success to rapidly evolving and dynamic environments.

 ___